espocrm/documentation/docs/user-guide/emails.md

 There's the ability to automatically put inbound emails imported through a group email account to a specific group folder.
 It's also possible to move emails matching an email filter to a specific group folder (the filter should be related to a group email account).

-Users that have access to a group folder can put there any email (only read level access to the email is required).
-If an email is located in a group folder the user does not have access to, they won't be able to move that email to another folder.
+Users that have access to a group folder can put there emails that they have edit access to.
+If an email is located in a group folder, a user does not have edit access to, they won't be able to move that email to another folder.

 The field-level-security (in Roles) can be used to restrict the ability to change (edit) the group folder.